OnePlus Buds Pro 2 offer spatial audio effect, ANC and dual-driver design

-(Pocket-lint) - OnePlus has been making strides in the affordable earphones market in recent years, and - as well as launching its latest flagship phone - the company has lifted the lid on its next premium buds as part of its China launch.
+OnePlus has been making strides in the affordable earphones market in recent years, and - as well as launching its latest flagship phone - the company has lifted the lid on its next premium buds as part of its China launch.

 The OnePlus Buds Pro 2 bring the design from the first-gen model but upgrade the internals to offer better, more immersive sound and noise cancelling.